If you are planning on removing or repairing pebble-dash or render our experience in pebbledash removal may help you

 Pebbledash and roughcast was a common finish on pre-war houses.
 Nowadays advances in render technology have allowed for renders that are made specifically for pebble dashing.
 They are known as dash receivers.
 Usually, polymer-based they can be coloured to match the aggregate, i.e. white coloured dash render for a white dolomite pebble.
 Dash receivers are less prone to shed off the aggregate but some loss of pebble will still happen to a degree.

-Wall Finishes should do more than making a house look attractive they are designed to keep the weather out
+Wall Finishes should do more than make a house look attractive they are designed to keep the weather out

 What are some of the problems associated with pebble-dash or render?

 Problems arise when the render fails and cracks develop.